RonniaMOS/configure-ad/README.md

 <img src="https://i.imgur.com/GbbLxQW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In step 4, Remote Desktop was setup for non-administrative users on Client-1.
+In step 4, Remote Desktop was setup for non-administrative users jane_admin was used a the user name, PowerShell_ise was opened as an administrator
+Create a new File and paste the contents of the script into it
 </p>
 <br />